RafiRashya/flask-host-automate/README.md

 sudo apt-get install -y inotify-tools
 ```

-Navigate back to the root directory of the project and run the `monitor.sh` script.
-This script will read the credentials from `credentials.txt`, install necessary services, and configure the environment.
+Run the `monitor.sh` script, This script will read the credentials from `credentials.txt`, install necessary services, and configure the environment.

 ```bash
 chmod +x monitor.sh